Team3512/DriverStationDisplay/README.md

 ## Usage

+#### Sending HUD Data

-    1) Call DriverStationDisplay::getInstance() to create an instance of this class
+1. Call DriverStationDisplay::getInstance() to create an instance of this class
     * The argument to getInstance() should be the port specified as "dsDataPort" in IPSettings.txt
-    2) Call clear() to empty the internal packet
+2. Call clear() to empty the internal packet
     * If clear() isn't called first, undefined behavior may result.
       (The header "display\r\n" isn't inserted when the packet isn't empty.)
-    3) Call DS::AddElementData() as many times as necessary to add HUD data.
+3. Call DS::AddElementData() as many times as necessary to add HUD data.
-    4) Call sendToDS() to send the data to the DriverStationDisplay.
+4. Call sendToDS() to send the data to the DriverStationDisplay.

-### Notes:
+##### Notes:
 * It doesn't matter in which order the data is packed before sending the data.
 * The packets are always sent to 10.35.12.42 for testing purposes.

+### Autonomous Routines

+The DriverStationDisplay supports selection of an autonomous mode without needing to rebuild code or reboot the cRIO.
+To leverage this functionality, the appropriate autonomous functions must be made available to the DriverStationDisplay.

+#### Interface

+##### `void addAutonMethod( const std::string& methodName , void (T::*function)() , T* object)`

+Add the appropriate autonomous functions to the list available on the DriverStationDisplay

+##### `void deleteAllMethods()`

+Erases the current list of autonomous functions stored

+##### `void execAutonomous()`

+Executes the currently selected autonomous routine

+* Call this in the Autonomous() function of the Simple Robot Template

 ## GUISettings.txt Format